tortoise-tts-tools/tortoise-tts-guide/README.md

 ## About

 This is a multi-part work-in-progress series about running + finetuning tortoise TTS.
 If you're serious about finetuning it, please consider using a non-colab GPU.

+## License

+This document and all modifications to the notebooks are licensed under CC-BY-NC-SA 4.0.
+If you want to use these materials for commercial purposes (e.g. making an audiobook/podcast/etc), please contact us.
+For attribution, please add attribution in the audio itself.